KooiInc/es-string-fiddler/README.md

 ## Methods

-Using `$S` string, you can use all default [string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#instance_methods), and a number of extension methods.
+Using `$S` string, one can use all default [string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#instance_methods), as well as a number of extension methods.
 Where a method (either default or extension) returns a string, it can be chained.